icosalogic/inverter_design_manual/README.md

 | C<sub>out</sub>       | 16 uF    |
 | L<sub>2</sub>         | 18 uH    |

+The following graph shows the estimated efficiency of different FETs in that inverter:

 ![FET efficiency comparison](media/FET_comp1.png)

+This graph shows that a smaller MOSFET is more efficient at light load, where the lower switching energy dominates the higher R<sub>ds(on)</sub> of the smaller FET.

-To switch entirely from a single larger FET to multiple smaller FETs would also add complexity to the switching logic.
+To switch entirely from a single larger FET to multiple smaller FETs would add complexity to the switching logic.
-Motivation in favor of using smaller FETs is that inverters spend a majority of their time running at relatively low power levels.
+One motivation in favor of using smaller FETs is that inverters spend a majority of their time running at relatively low power levels.
 See the section [Considerations for Optimization](#Considerations-for-Optimization) below.